• The Crypto Fire

 2. Examining the Project’s Website

 • Visit the official website to gauge professionalism.
-Typos, vague language, or broken links can be red flags.
+Typos, vague language, or broken links can be red flags in cryptocurrency projects.

 • A good website should clearly state the project’s goals, technology, and roadmap.